 If a foetus is present but too small for full post mortem examination, the whole foetus and (parts of) its placenta can be wrapped in aluminium foil (shiny side out) for POP analysis.
-For foetuses that can be dissected, if is recommended to conduct a full post mortem investigation with individual tissue sampling.
+For foetuses that can be dissected, if is recommended to conduct a full post mortem investigation with subsequent tissue sampling as done for other cases.

 Storage: The minimal size of samples for trace elements and organochlorine analysis is 10g of solid tissue or 10 ml for milk.
 Samples should be stored frozen at -20°C until analysis.
 For DCC1-2, samples should be stored at -80°C in liquid nitrogen or RNA later for Real-Time (RT) PCR.